-By Nicholas Barnett, Insync CEO and author of new book: 7 Business Habits That Drive High Performance
+By Nicholas Barnett, Insync Executive Chairman and author of new book: 7 Business Habits That Drive High Performance

 Who is responsible for creating and maintaining a constructive organisational culture, providing appropriate leadership and delivering compelling messaging?